GoogleChrome/developer.chrome.com/site/en/docs/android/trusted-web-activity/offline-first/index.md

 ## Create a custom LauncherActivity

 The first step is to create a custom launcher activity.
-This is the `Activity` that will contain the offline screen to show if the first time the user opens the app there's no connectivity.
+This `Activity` that will contain the offline screen to show if there's no connectivity the first time a user opens the app.

 Call the Activity `OfflineFirstTWALauncherActivity`, and make it extend:
 `com.google.androidbrowserhelper.trusted.LauncherActivity`.